 "This is the day the Lord has made.
 We will rejoice and be glad in it."
 Psalm 118:24 (NLT)

-- A complaining spirit hinders God from accomplishing all He can in a believer’s life.
+- A complaining spirit hinders God from accomplishing all he wants in a believer’s life.

 - A comparing spirit produces jealousy and covetousness.